Test-Driven Development

 This method stresses the fact that the implementation should fulfil the tests and only the tests.
 Hence the name “driven”: the development is only driven by the test, nothing else.
 This avoids over engineering, produce an helper for refactoring and make the system writer think about what the system is about.

-It is important to separate writing the test and writing the code so that you separate the time you make the code work and the time you make the code more elegant.
+It is important to separate writing the test and writing the code so that we separate the time we make the code work and the time we make the code more elegant.

 https://youtu.be/aebv1z80vSM says that we have biases when we wrote the code prior to writing the test in favor of testing what we know of the code.
 Writing the test prior to the code avoids such bias.